tolism/Reverse-Cuthill-Mckee/README.md

 ```

-### Prerequisites

-To run local you need openMP library

 ### Modes

 In the sequential version set MODE 1 if you want to read data from an already made sparse matrix or set MODE 2 if you want to create a new one.